GiovanniGatti/socratic-llm/README.md

-  author       = {Giulia Bonino and Gabriele Sanmartino and Giovanni Gatti Pinheiro and Paolo Papotti and Raphael Troncy and Pietro Michiardi}, year         = 2024, month        = {August}, booktitle    = {Proceedings of the Workshop On AI For Eeducation (AI4EDU), in conjunction with the 30th ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD)}, publisher    = {ACM Press}, address      = {Barcelona}, organization = {ACM}
+  author       = {Giulia Bonino and Gabriele Sanmartino and Giovanni Gatti Pinheiro and Paolo Papotti and Raphael Troncy and Pietro Michiardi}, year         = 2024, month        = {August}, booktitle    = {Proceedings of the Workshop On AI For Education (AI4EDU), in conjunction with the 30th ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD)}, publisher    = {ACM Press}, address      = {Barcelona}, organization = {ACM}